 Outside of the 200-metre radius, the foot traffic generated by local shopping trips is likely to reduce significantly, due to Parramatta Road being an unpleasant pedestrian corridor and the distance between centres being significant.
 In these gaps, there is an opportunity to encourage businesses that would otherwise be displaced as a result of the PRCUTS.

-These may include car show rooms and repair facilities, storage, local distribution centres and other light industrial uses that can co-exist with residential but are not necessarily uses to prioritise in centres.
+It is anticipated that this would address the under-supply of Bulky Goods retail and even some displaced local light industrial functions from the industrial land rezoning in the corridor.
+The uses that may be accommodated include car show rooms and repair facilities, furniture showrooms, storage facilities, local distribution centres and other light industrial uses such as breweries that can co-exist with residential but are not necessarily uses to prioritise in centres.
 These uses will require larger floorplates and higher ceilings, as well as rear-lane access for small trucks and customer parking due to high traffic on Parramatta Road restricting parking.